lzydmxy/byconity-tpcds/Practice.md

 ### 1.1 Option 1: Docker deployment
 1. Make sure docker is installed in your system.
 You can follow the [official guide](https://docs.docker.com/engine/install/) to install.
 2. Go to the docker folder in this project.
-3. Setup component ip addresses in the `config/cnch_config.xml`, replace the `{xxx_address}` with your actual server address.
-This includes xml sections of server, tso, deamon manager, read worker and write worker in `<service_discovery>`.
-You may need to adjust the numbers sections first, according to the actual count of nodes you want to run for the servers and write/read workers.
+3. Configure the `config/cnch_config.xml`.
+Setup host addresses in `<service_discovery>`, replace the `{xxx_address}` with your actual host address.
+This includes xml sections of server, tso, deamon manager and resource manager.
 You can optional adjust the ports that could cause conflicts on your environment.
+Setup hdfs namenode address in `<hdfs_nnproxy>`.
 4. Replace the `config/fdb.cluster` with the `fdb.cluster` file generated in the FDB setup step above.
 5. Adjust the parameters in the `run.sh`. especially the cpus and memeory you want to allocate to each component, according to the requirements table described above.
 If you changed any port in `config/cnch_config.xml`, you also have to make corresponding changes here in `run.sh`.
 6. On every host that you need you deploy ByConity components, do the following: